 - Not great for serious studio work

-The thing that people like most about this drum machine is its simplicity.
 The SR16 is compact, lightweight and extremely easy to use.
-Unlike modern products, this one doesn’t take a learning curve at all.
-The menu is simple and extremely easy to use.
-Practically, that great combination of intuitive software and quality sounds is the main reason for SR16’s success.
-Other manufacturers tried similar formula, but most of them failed.
+Unlike modern products, this one doesn’t take a learning much of a learning curve at all.
+The menu is simple and easy to use.
+Practically, a good combination of good internal software and decent sounds is the main reason for SR16’s success.

 The first thing you’ll notice about this drum machine is its size.
 The SR16 features pretty compact dimensions, which make it super-portable, suitable for those who are in a constant move or simply don’t want something that would occupy half of their table.

 Generally, the board looks pretty common for that era.
 It features a fine number of buttons and, despite it measures only 9.25×6.5 inches, everything still fits in nicely.
 Of course, there are numerous buttons for menu navigation and other settings, but most of the surface is reserved for velocity sensitive pads.
 Velocity response includes eight levels, which is highly beneficial in many ways, starting from the fact that you can assign a different sound to every level of velocity.
 Additionally, this allows you to perfectly control dynamics, and that definitely isn’t so easy to get with old-school electronic devices.

 If you look at the rear side of the drum machine, you will notice that there aren’t too many Ins and Outs on this unit.
 Still, all the important things are there.
 There are four outs in total – Left, Right, Headphones and Aux.
 Seems more than enough.
 Of course, there are MIDI Ins and Outs, as well as two footswitch inputs.
 All in all seems more than enough for an average user.